What are limited recourse borrowing arrangements?

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 If you’ve chosen a self-managed super fund (SMSF), odds are you’ve heard the term “limited recourse borrowing arrangement”.
 These arrangements are often used to source loans through an SMSF.
-However, what is a limited recourse borrowing arrangement, and should you seek one out?
+A limited recourse borrowing arrangement (LRBA) is when the loan is sourced by the SMSF trustee.
+In the event of a mortgage default, the rules around how the lender can recover the debt are different.

 What is a limited recourse borrowing arrangement?